 Vermicomposting enthusiasts agree overall on what to feed their worms.
 But I’ve been feeding worms for decades now and know exactly what worms gobble up in a matter of days and what they leave for until they get hungry.
 In this article, we add our subjective twist as to the top five best foods for composting worms to make the worms thrive.

 People who cultivate lawns, shrubs, and flowers love the “black gold” fertilizer from vermicomposting.
 And worms that eat the food they love remain happy and healthy so they produce lots of natural, organic fertilizer.
 Yes, worms will eat just about anything, but better nutrition provides better results.

 So if you have the means, there’s no reason not to feed them the best foods for composting worms – you’ll see it’s not that difficult.
 But before we list the top five best foods, we need to list the WORST foods.

 The Seven Worst Things to Feed Your Worms:

 - The 3 S’s: Anything that contains spices, salt, and sauces

 - Meat, bone, and gristle

-- Dairy and that includes milk, cream, butter, yogurt and cheese
+- Dairy products and any products that include milk, cream, butter, yogurt, or cheese;

-- Acidic foods which include pineapple, limes, oranges, and lemons plus their rinds, and tomatoes
+- Acidic foods like pineapple, limes, oranges, lemons, and other citrus fruits – including their rinds -, and tomatoes;

 - Any food with preservatives and chemicals such as fast food